On this page

 For complex client-side bugs:

-1. Open DevTools → Sources tab
+1. Open DevTools and go to the Sources tab

 3. Click a line number to set a breakpoint